 The Audit Committee assists the Board in monitoring the integrity of our financial statements and qualifications and independence of our registered public accounting firm.
 The Audit Committee also monitors the performance of our internal audit function and the independent registered public accounting firm and our compliance with legal and regulatory requirements.
-In carrying out these responsibilities, the Audit Committee, among other things, appoints, evaluates and approves the compensation of our independent registered public accounting firm, reviews and approves the scope of the annual audit and the audit fee, pre-approves all auditing services and permitted non-audit services, annually considers the qualifications and independence of the independent registered public accounting firm, reviews and approves the annual audits, reviews compliance with certain of our written policies and procedures and the adequacy of our system of internal accounting controls, prepares the Audit Committee report for inclusion in the annual proxy statement and annually reviews the Audit Committee Charter and the Audit Committee's performance.
-The Audit Committee has also established procedures for the receipt, retention and treatment of complaints regarding accounting, internal controls or auditing matters.
+In carrying out these responsibilities, the Audit Committee, among other things, appoints, evaluates and approves the compensation of our independent registered public accounting firm, reviews and approves the scope of the annual audit and the audit fee, pre-approves all auditing services and permitted non-audit services, annually considers the qualifications and independence of the independent registered public accounting firm, reviews and approves the annual internal audit plan and the results of internal audits, reviews compliance with certain of our written policies and procedures and the adequacy of our system of internal accounting controls, prepares the Audit Committee report for inclusion in the annual proxy statement and annually reviews the Audit Committee Charter and the Audit Committee's performance.
+The Audit Committee has also established procedures for the receipt, retention and treatment of complaints regarding accounting, internal controls and auditing matters and any confidential, anonymous submissions by our employees or others of concerns regarding accounting, internal controls or auditing matters.